 You may request an absentee ballot online by visiting the Absentee Ballot by Mail Online Portal or by filling out an Absentee Ballot Application within 180 days of an election.
 You may submit the paper application after you print and sign it either via email to: email@example.com, by fax to 706-310-3486, or by mail to P O Box 958 Watkinsville, GA 30677.
 Once your ballot is mailed to you, you may return directly to our office at 10 Court Street Watkinsville, GA 30677 or use our 24-hour secure ballot drop box located directly outside of our office at 10 Court Street Watkinsville, GA or you can return by USPS to P O Box 958 Watkinsville, GA 30677 by 7 p.m. on Election Day.

-Our next board meeting will be held on
+The next Board of Elections meeting will be held on